oktadev/okta-blog/_source/_posts/2020-11-23-quick-graphql-react-app.md

 ## Learn More About GraphQL and React

 You have successfully consumed a GraphQL API from a React application.
-You can now take this application to the next level by introducing new features to it .
+You can now take this application to the next level by introducing new features to it.
 You can also work on building your own GraphQL API for your application!

+You can find the example code for this tutorial on GitHub, in the [okta-graphql-api-react-example](https://github.com/oktadeveloper/okta-graphql-api-react-example) repository.

 If you're interested in learning more about GraphQL or React, follow these links below: